 KH: I think he has been in his seat for so long because of name recognition.
 But he doesn’t get a pass, we have people in Nashville, in Cheatham and Dickson Counties, which are a part of the district as well, experiencing issue with health care, issues with housing, homelessness, criminal justice issue, all of those things and we need somebody that’s gonna be in Washington that is going bring those issues to the forefront.
 I plan on introducing legislations around those issues and will fight for changes that are gonna be beneficial to the citizens of District 5.

 NV: One of those main issues we hear a lot about in District 5 is affordable housing.
-People can’t afford to live here, especially those were born here and raised here.
+People can’t afford to live here, especially those that were born here and raised here.
 Do you have any plans that you could do about that?

 KH: I have experienced the affordable housing situation here myself.
 I moved out to Goodlettsville because I could not afford to live in the city because it has become very expensive here.
 So I get the affordable housing part of it.
 We know of the recent study that came out that says to live comfortably here in Nashville and you have to make at least 80 thousand dollars a year.
 Even someone like me with 3 degrees still has to work 2 jobs to make that minimum threshold.
 You include the situation that many of us have with student loans and making ends meet becomes very difficult.